Death Race 2050

 Death Race 2050 (stylized on-screen as Roger Corman's Death Race 2050) is a 2017 American satirical science fiction action direct-to-video film directed by G.J.
 Echternkamp, and starring Manu Bennett, Marci Miller and Malcolm McDowell.
-It is a remake of the 1975 film Death Race 2000.
+It is a sequel to the 1975 film Death Race 2000.
 Both films were produced by Roger Corman, who described the film as "a car-racing picture with some black humor."

 Plot

 The year is 2050, during the final years of the human race.
 In the United Corporations of America, which is plagued by overpopulation and an unemployment rate of 99.993%, the Death Race provides both entertainment and population control.
 Spanning from Old New York to New Los Angeles, the current Death Race features reigning champion Frankenstein, genetically engineered athlete Jed Perfectus, hip-hop sensation Minerva Jefferson, female cultist Tammy the Terrorist and the evil, black, artificially intelligent, self-driving car ABE.
 Each driver is assigned a proxy, a broadcaster who allows the audience to experience the race through virtual reality.
 Frankenstein is immediately put off by his proxy, Annie Sullivan, and ignores both her attempts to interview him and her suggestions to let his opponents pass him.

 As the drivers race through the East Coast, rebels, led by former network producer Alexis Hamilton, set traps throughout the sector.
 Tammy and Minerva form a fierce rivalry when they steal each other's cult followers for kills.
 After running into a rebel trap, ABE malfunctions, kills its proxy, and abandons the race to discover its purpose in life.
 At the first checkpoint, Hamilton orders Annie, who is revealed to be her spy, to kill Frankenstein.
 Her attempt to seduce him fails, as he only cares about winning the race.
 Elsewhere, the Chairman explains that Frankenstein has become a liability due to his longevity, whereas Perfectus will encourage his devoted fans to die at his hands.